arista-netdevops-community/avd-extended-workshop/marp_slides.md

 > - skip practice this section if you are using Codespaces
 > - still read the slides as they explain AVD installation process

 ---

+# How to setup Ansible AVD in Arista Test Drive environment?

+- We could use a script to setup required Ansible collections and tools in Arista Test Drive environment, but it's a good opportunity to discuss what are the requirements but installing them manually.
+- For details please check [AVD documentation](https://avd.arista.com/) `Installation > Collection Installation` section.

+---